| || member for 7 years, 2 months, 5 days|

 I am researching my own family as well as documenting cemeteries.
-I feel it is important to photograph stones before they are forever lost to time.
-I would be happy to transfer any memorials that are not directly related to me.|
+I feel it is important to photograph stones before they are forever lost to time. |

 Please do not take offense if I add a different photo to a memorial page.
 Maybe the photo I took gives a different perspective due to time of year, lighting, etc. Of course, I welcome any additional photos and/or editions to memorials I have created.

 Photo Use: If I took the gravestone photo,feel free to use it.
 Please do not use personal family photos without my permission.

 Edits: Use the Edit button on the memorial page for additions/corrections.
 Do not use personal email for edits unless absolutely necessary.

 Civil War Veteran - my 3rd Great Uncle